Sigmund1s/Serranilla_Sigmund_Resume.md/docs/index.md

 - Used R and Visual Sample Plan to establish new sampling algorithms
 - Published a journal article in Environmental Quality.

-### Data Science Lead
+### Personal Projects

-`April 2027 - June 2027`
+`June 2021 - July 2021`
-__Westmark Credit Union__, Consultant
+__In-game image recognition__

-- Developed a predicted model to support Westmark in custumer conversion from dealer loans.
+- Developed a program that allows image for a game (League of Legends: Teamfight Tactics).
-- Used R and Python to build a machine learning model using CatBoost in Python and the Tidyverse for data visualization and munging.
+- Used Python to build the image recognition model using Opencv.
-- Improved previous model development to over 85% balanced accuracy.
-Expect model to be implemented in Westmark business practices.
+- Improved model development to over 95% accuracy.

 `September 2027 - April 2028`
 __Good2Go__, Consultant